ExplicITConsulting/set-outlooksignatures.com/search.en.md

                     }
                 });

-                // This event listener will clear the results when the input changes. searchInput.addEventListener('input', () => {
+                searchInput.addEventListener('input', () => {
                     searchResultsContainer.innerHTML = '';
                 });
             }
         }

-        // Fetch the search.json files and populate the correct index Object.keys(languages).forEach(lang => {
+        Object.keys(languages).forEach(lang => {
             const url = languages[lang];
             indexes[lang] = createIndex(lang);